Maxim Ksuta

 The ruins of Halshany Castle.

-Halshany or Holszany Castle (Belarusian: Гальшанскі замак) is the ruined residence of the Sapieha magnate family in Halshany, Hrodna Voblast, Belarus.
-It was erected in the early 17th century in place of an older seat of the Holszanski princely family.
+Halshany Castle (Belarusian: Гальшанскі замак) is the ruined residence of the Sapieha magnate family in the village of Halshany, Hrodna Region, Belarus.
+It was built in the early 17th century on the site of an older seat of the Holszanski princely family.

-Currently, the castle continues to crumble away.
-An annual tournament is held near its walls each summer.
+Today, the castle continues to crumble.
+Every summer, an annual knight tournament is held near its walls.

 More images